ctlee/BioChemCoRe-2018/docs/pages/povme.md

 Analyze the same binding pocket using a ligand-based pocket-definition algorithm, and look into chemical colors Run an advanced POVME analysis workflow on multiple trajectories of the same protein bound to different ligands

-**1. Set up POVME and its VMD plugin
+1. **Set up POVME and its VMD plugin

 The POVME VMD plugin is best for processing small cases (< 1000 frames), but I still use it in larger cases to define the binding pocket region.
 Installing VMD plugins is a pain in the neck, but thankfully I’ve prepared the important file for you.